Thomas Pogge

 Thomas Winfried Menko Pogge (/ˈpɒgi/; born 13 August 1953) is a German philosopher and is the Director of the Global Justice Program and Leitner Professor of Philosophy and International Affairs at Yale University, United States.
 In addition to his Yale appointment, he is the Research Director of the Centre for the Study of the Mind in Nature at the University of Oslo, Norway, a Professorial Research Fellow at the Centre for Applied Philosophy and Public Ethics at Charles Sturt University, Australia, and Professor of Political Philosophy at the University of Central Lancashire's Centre for Professional Ethics, England.
-Pogge is also an editor for social and political philosophy for the Stanford Encyclopedia of Philosophy and a member of the Norwegian Academy of Science and Letters.
+Pogge is also a member of the Norwegian Academy of Science and Letters.

 Early career

 Pogge received his PhD from Harvard University in 1983.
 His dissertation, titled Kant, Rawls, and Global Justice, was supervised by John Rawls.

 Major works

 Pogge has published widely on Immanuel Kant, and in moral and political philosophy, including various books and articles on Rawls, global justice, and the duties of the global rich in relation to the global poor.